 Neuroticism describes your emotional variability and tendency to experience negative emotions.

-Highly neurotic people have more frequent mood swings, have greater tendency to worry, are more easily irritated and susceptible to anxious or depressed moods.
+Highly neurotic people have more frequent mood swings and a greater tendency to worry, are more easily irritated, and susceptible to anxious or depressed moods.

 Less neurotic (or more emotionally stable) people worry less and are less reactive to stress, experience less depression and anxiety, and are generally more easy-going.

-Knowing exactly where you fall on each of the Big Five dimensions is easy with TraitLab’s free personality test.
+Knowing exactly where you fall on each of the Big Five dimensions is simple with TraitLab’s free personality test.

-Similarly, most people who score highly on the Feeling (F) dimension also score closer to the Extraverted side of the Introversion-Extraversion dimension.
-INFJs also stand out here, because they score highly on Feeling but also highly on Introverted.
-This unusual blend might expressed in INFJs as interpersonal warmth and empathy, while also being reserved and at times socially withdrawn.
+Similarly, most people who score highly on the Feeling (F) preference also score closer to the Extraverted side of the Introversion-Extraversion dimension.
+INFJs also stand out here, because they score highly on Feeling and Introversion.

 In terms of the Big Five dimensions, INFJs display a combination of low Extraversion and high Agreeableness.
 Again, this is an unusual blend, as these two dimensions are typically positively correlated with each other — people falling lower on Extraversion tend to also fall lower on Agreeableness.